hmchou56/centra8/_includes/venue2017.md

 #### Lodging-1

-<strong>Hilton University of Florida Conference Center Gainesville</strong> (<a href="http://www3.hilton.com/en/hotels/florida/hilton-university-of-florida-conference-center-gainesville-GVNCCHF/index.html" target="_blank">Hilton UF</a>) <br />
+<strong>Hilton University of Florida Conference Center Gainesville</strong> (<a href="http://www3.hilton.com/en/hotels/florida/hilton-university-of-florida-conference-center-gainesville-GVNCCHF/index.html" target="_blank">webiste</a>) <br />

 <i>Address</i>: 1714 SW 34TH Street, Gainesville, Florida 32607, USA. <i>Phone</i>: +1-352-371-3600

 <i> CENTRA/PRAGMA room rate</i>: US$144 plus taxes (11.5%) per room per night.
 Majority of the rooms are for double occupancy (two beds in room) and some are for single occupancy (one bed).
 The room rate is the same with either 1 or 2 guests staying in the room.

-**<i>Reservation by March 9th, 2017</i>**: http://www.hilton.com/en/hi/groups/personalized/G/GVNCCHF-PRA417-20170409/index.jhtml?WT.mc_id=POG The group code <strong>PRA417</strong> is by default already applied in the online reservation.
+**<i><a href=" http://www.hilton.com/en/hi/groups/personalized/G/GVNCCHF-PRA417-20170409/index.jhtml?WT.mc_id=POG" target="_blank">Reservation by March 9th, 2017</a></i>**: The group code <strong>PRA417</strong> is by default already applied in the online reservation.
 A credit card number is required to confirm the room booking but it will *not* be charged.
 You will pay the room bill when you check out Hilton UF.
 The "PRAGMA-CENTRA All Hands 2017" group rate and rooms block are guaranteed only until March 10th, 2017.

 #### Lodging-2